 5. Select restore point

-Left-click on the restore point you wish to use.
+Left click on the restore point you wish to restore your computer to.

-After left-clicking on ‘Next’ then ‘Finish’, you can confirm whether or not you want to continue with the process at the next restart.
+After left clicking on ‘Next’ the ‘Finish’, you can confirm whether or not you want to continue with the process at the next restart.
 Simply click on ‘Yes’ to confirm.